Marvel999/TIC-TAC-TOE-GAME/README.md

 6.your project is rady.

-##Acknowledgment
+                                                     Or

+you can simply copy and paste my project in project folder of android.

+## Acknowledgment

 Spacial Thinks To ANKIT KUMAR.

 https://github.com/sparrow007

-                                                      Or

-you can simply copy and paste my project in project folder of android.